Bela Lugosi's Dead: Releases

 The song was included on the 1998 Bauhaus compilation album Crackle.
 In 2018, the track was released again on vinyl, CD and digital download as part of The Bela Session, along with four other recordings made during the same session in early 1979, three of which were unreleased up to that point.

 Other releases

-In the 1983 erotic horror film The Hunger, Bauhaus performed the song during the opening credits and introduction.
+In the 1983 erotic horror film The Hunger, Bauhaus performs the song during the opening credits and introduction.
 A 7″ promotional record featuring an edited version of the song was released to theaters playing the film.
 A live version of the track, released in 1982 and recorded on 24 February 1982 at The Old Vic, London, is found on Press the Eject and Give Me the Tape, and the same version is also found on the band's compilation album Bauhaus 1979–1983.
-For the 1998 greatest-hits collection Crackle, Beggars Banquet stitched together the “Tomb Raider Version” from outtakes and live recordings.
-The band never approved it and refers to it instead as the “Frankenstein version.”
+For the 1998 greatest-hits collection Crackle, Beggars Banquet stitched together the "Tomb Raider Version" from outtakes and live recordings.
+The band never approved it and refers to it instead as the "Frankenstein version".